VladRez/idiomatic-programming/rails/README.md

     + generally used in controllers

 + **_path**
-    + gentrally used in views
+    + generally used in views
     + `<%= link_to "All Books", books_url %>`

 However not all actions have route names and have to be explicitly created